Town Hall ceremony rooms

 For all rooms, your marriage or civil partnership notice should list The Town Hall, Wandsworth High Street, London in the description.
 Notices bearing the incorrect description will be invalid.

-You can view prices and book your ceremony through our booking page.
+You can view room capacities, prices and further information on the individual pages or through our ceremony booking page.

 Planning the ceremony